Docugami — IDP Software Vendor

 Funding: $11.22M total; grants from NSF, NASA, and Mitacs

-Recognition: Gartner (Generative AI innovation example), NVIDIA Inception program member
+Recognition: Gartner (generative AI innovation example), NVIDIA Inception program member